 - “Selections from the Max Lucado Papers”

-This exhibition was curated by Carisse Berryhill and was on display in the ACU Library Learning Commons from March 2019-present.
+This exhibition was curated by Carisse Berryhill and was on display in the ACU Library Learning Commons from March-October 2019.
 This digital exhibit was prepared by Amanda Dietz, March 11, 2019.